ztcrypto/aurox-coin/README.md

 Current `withdraw` function get repay back from the user and burn it.
 There's no need of allowance as directly burn the token.

-Possibley allowance check can be added.
+Possibley allowance check can be added as well as total collateral amount and minted amount if its needed..

 ## Using this Project